Metastic-World-Pvt-Ltd/BMCS-IBE-Backend_New/read.md

 ### FILTER PROJECT ###
 we can get projects as per status filter required project Status Field to get data

+### 2FA AUTH ###
+Admin user has to register for 2FA
+User can use any auth App like Microsoft Auth or Google App User Has to verify Code every time when user will try to login

+### 2FA RESET ###
+Only Super_Admin can reset 2FA
+User will recieve QR code on his/her registered email ID

+### SECURITY ###
+To secure web app we are using token based authentication With the help of Token we are also checking user Access To Generate Token we have used JWT with algorithm: 'HS512' To secure Headers and XSS attack we have used Helmet module To Secure from Bruet force we have used Middleware 5 max reties and 30 min restriction To Secure Admin Password we have used bycrptjs to store incrpted password into DB We are using ENV file to secure Password and DB URLs

 ### TO RUN SERVER ###
 npm start